Internship Training Manual

 • Give the intern a limited endorsement that includes specification of settings and conditions in which the intern can function adequately and those that should be avoided.

-• Communicate to the intern and his/her academic program that the internship has not been successfully completed, and recommending a leave of absence or a second internship at a later date.
+• Communicate to the intern and their academic program that the internship has not been successfully completed, and recommending a leave of absence or a second internship at a later date.

 • Recommend a career change for the intern, and/or